orbitjs/ember-orbit/README.md

 - `app/data-strategies` - Factories for creating Orbit coordination strategies.

-Note that "factories" are simply objects with a `create` method that serves to instantiate an object.
+Note that "factories" are simply objects with a `create` method that serve to instantiate an object.
 The factory interface conforms with the expectations of Ember's DI system.